Use the Transactions app to convert your transaction files to required by your accounting software file format.

 vendor or customer[:job]

 Each Quickbooks journal entry contains two or lines (debit and credit) that must balance within the entry.
-Each line carries account, optional or manadatory name (depending on the account), class, description, document number.
+Each line carries an account, optional or mandatory name (depending on the account), class, description, document number.

 The QBJ format requires account numbers to be activated in your Quickbooks chart of accounts.